malhotra5/OpenAI-Gym-CartPole-Challenge/NeuroEvolution/README.md

 #### Done
 Returns a boolean stating whether the game has finished.
+#### Results required
+To pass this challenge, our model must get an average score above 195 for 100 consecutive trials.
+200 is the max score you can get in a game.
+After that, the game automatically closes.

+### Background

-### Steps that we will take
+### Steps that we will take for neuroevolution
 For neuroevolution, we once we have established a model, we can take the following steps -
 * Create a population of model - multiple models with their own characteristics.
 In terms of DNN's, this would mean hyperparameters.
+This example's population will have randomly initialized weights.
 * Find the fittest - run tests on the model.
 The models total reward during the test is known as fitness.
 Fitness is a term coined by Darwin.
 It is a measure of the ability of an organism to reproduce and create new generations.
 * Select the fittest - keep the models that have the highest fitness (the highest rewards).
 * Make new generations - take the fittest models.
 Use their characteristics to create new models or in scientific terms, a new generation.
 * Mutations - randomly choose a model.
 Then randomly change something about it.
 In DNN's, this could be it's hyperparameters.
 * Repeat - repeat the steps above until you converge to a very accurate model.
 If some of this didn't make sense, don't worry.
 There will be detailed explainations of every step below, along with coded examples.
+Note, we are not doing any learning of sorts.
+We are simply getting random weights and seeing whether they work well.
+Then, we improve on those weights till we converge to the ideal weights.

 #### Creating a population
+I will keep a population size of 10.
+This means that I will have 10 seperate models that I will use.

+    class Population:
+        def __init__(self):
+            self.weights = np.random.uniform(-1.0, 1.0, 4)
+            self.surviveSteps = 0
+            self.fitness = 0
+            self.lifeFitness = 0
+            self.lifeSteps = 0

+The population class creates an Agents, which is one of the models in the population.
+Each model will have a corresponding fitness value.
+Also, for transparency purposes, I we will collect extra data such as the number of steps the model survived in a game.